 - Guided Photography Tour with Golden Pagoda & Big Buddha

-There are two types of taxis in Samui: taxi meters and songthaews (pick-up taxis).
-Always ensure that the meter is turned on and do not accept to discuss the fare beforehand with the driver when you use taxi meters.
 Songthaews are cheaper than taxi meters but they have a set route so might not take you exactly to your destination.
-A journey by songthaew from Nathon (west coast) to Chaweng (east coast) should cost you no more than 60 baht.
-However, some drivers unfortunately apply double pricing.
-This ‘bite the hand that feeds you’ behaviour happens from time to time, and the best way to help to end this type of malpractice is to smile, pay the fare, write down the taxi’s plate number, take a photo of the driver’s licence, and report him to the police.
+A journey by songthaew from Nathon (west coast) to Chaweng (east coast) should cost you no more than about 60 baht.
+However, some drivers unfortunately apply double pricing for tourists.
+Since 120 baht is still pretty cheap and there’s no way to avoid this kind of overcharging, the best solution is to smile, pay the fare, write down the taxi’s plate number, take a photo of the driver’s licence, and report him to the police.
 In any case, stay cool.

 Driving in Samui, and more generally in Thailand, can be somewhat risky.
 In fact, the roads here are ranked as some of the most dangerous in the world.
 Furthermore, Samui roads are generally in poor condition due to the increasing number of vehicles that use them and the tropical maritime climate which, in low season, spoils the road surfacing.

 That said, driving in Samui can be very pleasant for experienced drivers, it just requires more attention and prudence, especially if you rent a motorbike.
 It’s certainly wise to take it slow, especially at night.
 Above all else, do not expect other motorists to behave like they would in your home country.
 Expect the unexpected at all times.

 Not preparing for the infamous jet ski scam